Efficiency-Reward Trade-Off in Queues with Dynamic Arrivals: Numerical Experiments

 The numerical results strongly support our theoretical findings.
 For both reward functions, fully dynamic arrival policies consistently achieve significantly lower expected queue lengths than the two-arrival policy at comparable realized regret.
 This advantage is particularly pronounced in the heavy traffic regime where the regret is small.
 Moreover, the performance differences among fully dynamic policies with different values of \(k>1\) are relatively modest: although \(k = \frac{\sqrt{5}+1}{2}\) yields slightly better performance in some cases, the improvement is marginal, indicating that the main efficiency gains arise from fully dynamic state-dependent control itself.
 This observation justifies the analytically convenient choice \(k=2\) adopted in our theoretical analysis as a robust and practically effective design.

 We next highlight several concrete observations from Fig. ~\ref{fig:when F is quadratic}.
 When \(F(x) = 5x-x^2\), the efficiency gap between two-arrival and fully dynamic policies is particularly striking in the heavy-traffic regime.
 For example, when the expected queue length is around 15, the normalized reward gap of two-arrival and fully dynamic policy are 1.5\% and 1.06\%, respectively.
-This pronounced separation is consistent with our theoretical results for concave-like reward functions, where fully dynamic control eliminates the logarithmic inefficiency inherent to two-arrival policies, which achieves better reward under the samilar efficiency level.
-While 0.44\% may seem small, it could be substantial as the size of the market increases.
-For example, Uber's revenue for 2025 is around \$50B, so the 0.44\% regret corresponds to about \$220M per year.
+This pronounced separation is consistent with our theoretical results for concave-like reward functions, where fully dynamic control eliminates the logarithmic inefficiency inherent to two-arrival policies, which achieves better reward under the samilar efficiency level. { While the numerical difference in reward may appear modest, this is consistent with our theoretical results.
+In particular, the advantage of fully dynamic policies over two-arrival policies arises only through an additional logarithmic factor, and is therefore inherently limited in magnitude.
+The numerical experiments are thus intended to illustrate the structural improvement predicted by the theory, rather than to demonstrate large percentage gains. }

 In contrast, when \(F(x) = \sqrt{x}\) in Fig.~\ref{fig:When F is square root}, the performance gap between two-arrival and fully dynamic policies is less dramatic, although fully dynamic control still uniformly dominates.
 This behavior can be attributed to the smaller curvature at the capacity point, i.e., a smaller magnitude of \(-F''(1)\), which weakens the marginal reward penalty of deviating from the fluid-optimal arrival rate.
 Nevertheless, it is noteworthy that \(F(x) = \sqrt{x}\) does not satisfy the bounded third-derivative condition in \Cref{eq:smooth_F}, yet the simulated performance closely aligns with our theoretical predictions.
 This suggests that the qualitative efficiency–reward trade-offs identified in this paper are robust beyond the strict regularity conditions imposed for analytical tractability.